felsangom/dotfiles/README.md

-# Felipe Gomes - dotfiles
+# My dotfiles

 My personal linux dotfiles and configs.
-I've modified the multicolor theme from [awesome-copycats](https://github.com/lcpz/awesome-copycats) and added a TokyoNight style and colors, among other improvements.
+I've modified the multicolor theme from [awesome-copycats](https://github.com/lcpz/awesome-copycats) and added a Gruvbox material style and colors, among other improvements.
 Bellow are a set of instructions on how to use it.

 ## AwesomeWM